 Like several other ballparks, such as Baltimore with Boog Powell and Philadelphia with Greg Luzinski, the Pirates have one of their retired greats holding court in right field (on “the Riverwalk”) at a barbecue stand named for him, Manny’s BBQ.
 This is Manny Sanguillen, 1970s catcher.
 They have Dippin Dots and Rita’s Italian Ice.
 They have a food court named after their favorite-son fat man, Stargell: Pops’ Plaza.
 They have another food court called Smorgasburgh, including a steak sandwich stand called Quaker Steak and Lube.
 Another bonus of PNC Park is that they let you bring your own food in – but why would you, with all those choices available?

-Connie Mack (1891-96) and Al Lopez (1940-46) were catchers for the Pirates, and Lopez was a pretty good one, formerly holding the all-time record for games caught; but both of them were elected to the Hall of Fame for what they did as managers.
+Connie Mack (1891-96) and Al Lopez (1940-46) were catchers for the Pirates, and Lopez was a pretty good one, formerly holding the all-time record for games caught; but both of them were elected to the Hall of Fame for what they did as managers, after they left Pittsburgh.
 Frankie Frisch managed the Pirates (1940-46), but they weren't very good at that time, and he was elected to the Hall for what he did elsewhere.